Skip to content

 Repositories are part of the Data layer.
 They implement the methods that will be called to work with the data (fetch, create, update, delete, etc) and will use models.
 Models are a Go representation of your database schema.
 An instance of a model is a single database record.

 A repository should not have any dependency to a service, but can depend on other repositories.
 Therefore, it must interact only with the database: its purpose is to execute the necessary unitary database operation for data manipulation.
+Therefore, each repository method executes only one database operation.
 No business logic should be implemented in the repositories.

 For example, if we have a system that tracks user actions (user history) and we want a "register" history entry to be created when the user creates their account, we would have two repositories that don't depend on each other: